Skip to content

 Leadership in major contractors: Preventing sprain and strain injuries campaign

-WHSQ has completed phase one of the campaign.
-This consisted of an advisory assessment of the principal contractors' hazardous manual tasks risk management systems followed by on-site verification assessment.
+This campaign consisted of two phases.
+Phase one consisted of an advisory assessment of the principal contractors' hazardous manual tasks risk management systems followed by on-site verification assessment.
 Large principal contractors from the commercial and civil sectors were included in the assessments.

 The findings highlighted that reducing musculoskeletal disorders in construction requires strong industry leadership and collaboration with all stakeholders.